 All projects funded by an implementation grant are to be completed within an 18-month grant period beginning on Mar.
-1, 2016.
-Project planning funded by a planning grant must be completed within an eight-month grant period beginning Mar.
-1, 2016.
+1, 2017.

 The Kresge Foundation reserves the right to review any grant decision, dependent on the organization's performance and plans.